 Planned total implementation time of the project: 36 months.

-The project is co-financed by the European Social Fund (ESF).
+The project is financed by the Latvian Council of Science.